petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

   - Tips and tricks
 permalink: /:slug
 ---
+*Updated 11 May 2020: This was originally "5 Fun things..." until [Evan You](https://twitter.com/youyuxi) pointed out a 6th that I would never have thought of myself...*

 In VuePress, markdown files are not limited to static content.

 As the [docs](https://vuepress.vuejs.org/guide/#how-it-works) say:

 > Each Markdown file is compiled into HTML with markdown-it and then processed as the template of a Vue component.
 This allows you to directly use Vue inside your Markdown files and is great when you need to embed dynamic content.

-So, when you are writing content in markdown, you have [almost*](#things-you-can-t-do) all the power of Vue templating at your fingertips!
+So, when you are writing content in markdown, you have all the power of Vue at your fingertips!

 ## 1. Something random